Azure/azure-osconfig/README.md

 The OSConfig Agent service is configured to be allowed to be restarted (automatically by systemd or manually by user) for a maximum number of 3 times at 5 minutes intervals.
 There is a total delay of 16 minutes before the OSConfig Agent service could be restarted again by the user unless the user reboots the device.

-The OSCOnfig Management Platform Daemon (`osconfig-platform`) is automatically started and stopped by the OSConfig Agent service (`osconfig`).
+The OSCOnfig Management Platform Daemon (`osconfig-platform`) is automatically started and stopped by the OSConfig Agent service (`osconfig`) but also can be manually started and stopped separately by itself.

 Other daemon control operations: